Lapland

 About Lapland

-Lapland Nature Reserve protects 278,436 hectares of pristine northern wilderness on the Kola Peninsula in Murmansk Oblast, encompassing mountain tundra, old-growth spruce forests, and Arctic lake ecosystems.
-Established in 1930, the reserve was created to protect the last remaining wild reindeer herds on the Kola Peninsula from extinction due to hunting and habitat loss.
-The reserve name derives from the Sami people, historically called Lapps, who have inhabited the region for thousands of years.
+Lapland Nature Reserve (Laplandskiy Zapovednik) protects 278,436 hectares of pristine northern wilderness on the Kola Peninsula in Murmansk Oblast, encompassing mountain tundra, old-growth spruce forests, and Arctic lake ecosystems.
+[1] Established in 1930, the reserve was created to protect the last remaining wild reindeer herds on the Kola Peninsula from extinction due to hunting and habitat loss.
+The reserve was designated a UNESCO Biosphere Reserve in 1985.
+[1] The reserve name derives from the Sami people, historically called Lapps, who have inhabited the region for thousands of years.

 Wildlife Ecosystems

-The reserve successfully preserved Kola Peninsula wild reindeer, with the population recovering from near extinction to several hundred animals.
-Other mammals include brown bear, moose, wolverine, Arctic fox, lemming, and beaver.
+The reserve successfully preserved the Kola Peninsula's wild reindeer, with the population recovering from near-extinction to around 1,000 animals, representing Scandinavia's western wild reindeer population.
+[1] Other mammals include brown bear, moose, wolverine, Arctic fox, lemming, and beaver.
 Over 200 bird species have been recorded, with white-tailed eagle, gyrfalcon, various owls, and wading birds breeding in the territory.
 Arctic char populate the cold mountain lakes.
 The intact predator-prey dynamics with wolves, bears, and wolverines preying on reindeer provide ecological research opportunities.

 Flora Ecosystems